-Du Huo Ji Sheng Tang (DHJST) is a Chinese herbal medicine documented in Important Formulas Worth a Thousand Gold Pieces and originating from the Tang Dynasty.
+Du Huo Ji Sheng Tang (DHJST), a Chinese herbal medicine documented in Important Formulas Worth a Thousand Gold Pieces, originated during the Tang Dynasty.
 According to traditional Chinese medicine (TCM) theory, this formula treats kidney and liver deficiency causing chronic pain in the low back and knees.
 Low back pain is associated with the kidneys, while knee ligaments and sinews belong to the liver.